Loic-MAES-ORGA/gallery-caroussel/README.md

 # 1h integration challenge - Gallery animated caroussel
-A 1h integration challenge, inspired by a prototype found on Dribbble!
+A 1h integration challenge, inspired by a prototype found on **Dribbble**!